 DATA SECURITY POLICY IN BRIEF

 Validic, Inc. (“Validic”) focuses on security from the ground up and is ISO 27001 certified.
 Our Data Centers, managed by Amazon Web Services (“AWS”), are SAS 70 Type II certified, SSAE16 (“SOC 2”)/HIPAA/HITRUST Compliant, and feature proximity security badge access and digital security video surveillance.
 Our server environment can only be accessed via Two-factor Authentication over secure channels.
 We run monthly AWS Inspector Vulnerability Assessments on our production environment.
-Additionally, our network can only be accessed via multi-factor authentication, and all access to our web portal is secured over HTTPS using at least TLSv1.2 cryptographic protocols with AES-256 encryption.
+Additionally, all access to our web portal is secured over HTTPS using at least TLSv1.2 cryptographic protocols with AES-256 encryption.
 All staff members with access to Client Data receive certification as a HIPAA Privacy Associate and have their access reviewed on a regular basis.